nfgrilo/sherpany-challenge/README.md

 ### REST API

-The API resources were defined using a protocol-oriented approach (see files `API*.swift`), and are accessible from the controller `APIController`:
+The API resources were defined using a protocol-oriented approach, and are accessible from the controller `APIController`:

 - `APIResource`: describes each API resource by its method and URL
 - `APIRequest`: provides request related functionality (network fetch)